In This Topic

 - Cover with additional towels or newspaper for insulation (optional).

 - Close the lid and monitor the meat temp to ensure it stays over 140°F.

 To keep meat warm even longer, preheat the cooler first.
 Here are several ideas on how to do this:

 - Pour a gallon of hot tap water into the cooler.
 Close the lid and slosh the water around.
 Allow the water to heat the interior for several minutes, then discard the water and dry thoroughly.

 - Wrap several fireplace bricks in heavy duty aluminum foil.
-Heat in a 500°F oven for 30 minutes.
+Heat in a 500°F oven for 30 minutes (some sources say a 300°F oven for 30 minutes or a 300°F oven for 20 minutes).
 Place a thick layer of dry towels in the bottom of the cooler, then add the hot bricks, then a thin layer of moist towels.
 This method was described by Alton Brown on an episode of “Good Eats.”

 - Place an electric heating pad inside the cooler.
 This method was described by Big Al in a post on The Virtual Weber Bulletin Board.